Pediatric Cardiology 2015 Workforce Assessment

 Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Interventions and Structural Heart Disease

-Keywords: Cardiac Catheterization, Cardiac Surgical Procedures, Critical Care, Electrophysiology, Education, Employment, Fellowships and Scholarships, Health Manpower, Heart Defects, Congenital, Heart Failure, Pediatrics, Private Practice
+Keywords: Cardiac Catheterization, Cardiac Surgical Procedures, Critical Care, Electrophysiology, Education, Employment, Fellowships and Scholarships, Health Workforce, Heart Defects, Congenital, Heart Failure, Pediatrics, Private Practice

 < Back to Listings